Junior linebacker from Franktown, Colo.

 Navy vs. Arizona State - Kraft Fight Hunger Bowl

-Steve Johns is in his eighth year at the Naval Academy coaching the inside linebackers and serving as the special teams coordinator.
+Steve Johns is in his ninth year at the Naval Academy coaching the inside linebackers and serving as the special teams coordinator.

-Navy has compiled a record of 57-34 (.626) in Johns’ tenure, beating Army all seven times, earning six bowl bids, winning three bowl games, winning four Commander-In-Chief’s Trophies and beating Notre Dame twice.
+Navy has compiled a record of 68-36 (.654) in Johns’ tenure, beating Army all eight times, earning seven bowl bids, winning four bowl games, winning five Commander-In-Chief’s Trophies and beating Notre Dame twice.

 Senior linebacker Jordan Drake was named All-Independent by Phil Steele, while senior long snapper Joe Cardona was selected to play in the Senior Bowl and was invited to the NFL Combine.
 Senior punter Pablo Beltran was named All-East and All-Independent.
 Beltran finished his career with a 41.6 career average, the second best average in school history.

 Senior linebackers Cody Peterson and DJ Sargenti had seasons to remember as Peterson finished tied for second in the country in solo tackles per game (7.2) and tied for seventh in total tackles per game (10.9).
 Peterson’s 142 tackles were the most by a Navy player since Javier Zuluaga in 1992.
-Sargenti, who had never recorded a tackle prior to last season and wasn’t moved to inside linebacker until fall camp, recorded 110 tackles on the year, including 71 solo stops.
-He finished 25th in the country in solo tackles per game (5.5) and he and Peterson became the first Navy teammates to record 100 or more tackles in a season since 2005.
+Sargenti, who had never recorded a tackle prior to his senior year, recorded 110 tackles on the year, including 71 solo stops.
+He finished 25th in the country in solo tackles per game (5.5).

 Johns helped lead Navy to an 8-5 record in 2012 and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime and Army, 17-13, to win the Commander-In-Chief’s Trophy.